axieinfinity/ronin-documentation/docs/community/contribute/contribution-guide.md

 To create this topic, use the [Introductory topic](./templates.md#introductory-topic) template.

-*A troubleshooting procedure*
+*A troubleshooting task*

-The format is similar to the standard procedure, and the title follows the same verb and noun pattern, such as “Debug a Ronin node."
+The format is similar to the standard task, and the title follows the same verb and noun pattern, such as “Debug a Ronin node."

-To create this topic, use the [Procedure](./templates.md#troubleshooting-procedure) template.
+To create this topic, use the [Task](./templates.md#troubleshooting-task) template.

 *A troubleshooting reference*